gcch/OS-X-Install-Image-Creation-Script/README.md

 # OS-X-Installation-Image-Creation-Script

 ## Description
-You can make a OS X installation image from an app file which is got from App Store.
+You can make a OS X installation image from an app file which can be got from App Store.

 ## Supported Installation Package
 * Install OS X Mavericks.app